Everyone knows that wages are taxed by the federal government, but Uncle Sam has a far-reaching definition of “taxable income.”

 Even criminals are expected to report their income — including income from illegal activities, such as earnings from selling illegal drugs.

 Don’t scoff at the thought.
-Remember, notorious Chicago gangster Al Capone was imprisoned for tax evasion.
+Remember, notorious Chicago gangster Al Capone finally got significant prison time for tax evasion.

 7. Gambling winnings